-\The Planning Board may allow, via Conditional Use Permit, those uses not listed above provided the Board finds that the use proposed is similar in nature to a permitted use or conditional use land use category, and proposed use will have no adverse traffic impacts, no adverse environmental impacts, nor adverse impacts to abutting properties, and the proposed building and site will be compatible with those in the district.
+The Planning Board may allow, via Conditional Use Permit, those uses not listed above provided the Board finds that the use proposed is similar in nature to a permitted use or conditional use land use category, and proposed use will have no adverse traffic impacts, no adverse environmental impacts, nor adverse impacts to abutting properties, and the proposed building and site will be compatible with those in the district.

-\\ The Planning Board may allow via Conditional Use Permit, those uses larger than the maximum size listed for either a permitted use or conditional use land use category, and the proposed use will have no adverse traffic impacts, no adverse environmental impacts, nor adverse impacts to abutting properties, and the proposed building and site will be compatible with those in the district.
+The-Excluding the "Prohibited Uses" as described in Section vi below, the Planning Board may allow via Conditional Use Permit, those uses larger than the maximum size listed for either a permitted use or conditional use land use category, and the proposed use will have no adverse traffic impacts, no adverse environmental impacts, nor adverse impacts to abutting properties, and the proposed building and site will be compatible with those in the district.